Drug Repurposing To Find A Treatment For Neuroblastoma

 Working with the European Neuroblastoma Association (ENEA), based in Italy, this is second repurposing project aPODD has undertaken.
 ENEA is focusing its research effort on this diseases and they have decided to partner with aPODD in order to identify new treatment opportunities for neuroblastoma patients

-This project comprises of two stages, and with stage one just completed, the project is now at stage two and we are expecting some initial results by the end of 2018.
+This project comprises of two stages, and with stage one just completed, the project is now at stage two and we are expecting some initial results by the end of the Summer 2019.

 Identifying Which Drugs Can Treat Neuroblastoma